dan-nagle/h2m/README.txt

 a translation attempt may fail.
 In this case, the line will be commented out and a warning will be printed to standard error.
 These warnings can be silenced with the -q or -s option.
 Macros will be translated into functions, subroutines, or parameters as most appropriate.
-Macros containing letter modifiers for numbers (u,U,L,l,f,F etc.) will also be commented out because the desired type is unclear.

 Enumerated Types: An enumerated type of arbitrary length can be translated.
-Because Fortran enums do not have their own scope as C enums do, the enumerator's name will be commented out.
+Because Fortran enums do not have their own scope as C enums do, the enumeration's name will be commented out.
 Interoperability is supported for the individual enumerators within the enumerated type.

 Unsigned Numbers: Fortran does not have an equivalent to C unsigned values.
 Unsigned specifiers will be ignored where they are found.
+This may lead to overflows.

 Typedefs: There is no Fortran type interoperable with a typedef.
 All typedefs will be translated into Fortran TYPE definitions containing exactly one field.
 This